xinwenfu/GenCyber/KeepItSimple/README.md

 # Keep it Simple

-everybody i think uh we are going to uh run our last uh program today and uh so this is a special topic and actually i also did a lot of things on like a user experience those kind of things and uh so let's focus here i'm going to tell you a lot of things about what's happening today okay because you feel it's very easy right you just click click although you know the open source armor charge sometimes it's so stupid you have to run a few times but it's still very easy because you just do clicks but let me show you the story behind everything okay so basically you know this first topic is about the keep it is simple user experience design in cyber security and uh so here is uh the outline of this special topic you can see we are going to first talk about what is a ux design the ux means user experiments and then we will talk about it you know how we design our connection testing tools and uh so why it matters okay so first let's look at what is the actually the ux design the user experience is very important and uh so so think about that so before the iphone there was so many other phones one iphone came out and i dominated the market why the reason go ahead very good so basically you know the design of iphone is just so good and uh you know i before actually i came out i was thinking why nobody actually put a mp3 video streaming email internet all together of course i couldn't do that because i didn't have expertise and there was them but the one iphone came out right so before iphone there were a few other products called pda but their interface was so ugly and nobody wanted to use it and the user experience was really bad so when you use it when you try to find some functionalities it's so hard to find and then you have to go through the lensing procedure to do something and the iphone changed everything so when you use iphone you find that your functionality you find what you want so easily and uh so that's called the user experience design and then so user internet design is critical so that you know the user will have a very meaningful and irrelevant experience you can do what you want and you you want to do what you want so that's very important so one design philosophy in user design user experience design is called simplicity
+We are going to first talk about what is UX design.
+UX means user experience.
+Then we will talk about how we design our penetration testing tools and.

+## UX Design Overview

+### UX Design
+UX design, the user experience desig, is very important.
+Think about this.
+Before iPhone, there were so many other phones.
+However, when iPhone came out, it dominated the market Why?
+It is because iPhone put mp3 player, video streaming, email, and Internet all together nicely.
+Before iPhone there were a few other products like personal digital assistant (PDA).
+However, their interface was not so nice and hard to use all the funtionalities.
+The user experience on those products was not such good.
+It was often hard to find some functionalities.
+You have to go through a lenthy procedure to do something. iPhone was a game chager.
+When you use iPhone, you find a functionality easily.
+That's called the user experience design.

+So user interface and experience design is critical.
+The user shall have a meaningful and relevant experience.
+You can do your work with the product easily.
+That's very important.

+### Simplicity
+One
+design philosophy in user design user experience design is called simplicity